 Lily snorted.
 "And that's the only thing you have to defend?"

 Riley stared at her friend, completely flustered, before glancing down the hallway where Sirius was hunched over breathlessly from the running.
 "We're not friends.
 We're just friendly," she eventually lied, continuing to stare at Sirius, whom James was now laughing at.
-If only she had the guts to tell her best friend she was in a relationship.
+If only she had the guts to tell her best friend she was in a relationship with noneother than Sirius Black.
 "And our best friends just happen to be dating.
 Guess that brings us closer together."
 She shrugged and glanced back at Lily.

 "What do you mean?"